40 Bad Behaviours That Deter Ugandan Youth From Succeeding In Life

 #36 – Waiting for someone else to make you successful

-Though you may ever heard of overnight success stories, such stories are very few.
-Success takes work, struggle, time, determination and taking action.
+Though you may have heard overnight success stories, such stories are very few.
+Success takes work, struggle, time, determination, and taking action.
 One of the bad habits young men have is to think that someone else like their parents or relatives will make them successful.
 That’s a wrong mindset.
-90% of your success is determined by your input.
-Though others may provide you with advice, funding, connect you to others, still it will be you to spearhead your own success.
+Your input determines 90% of your success.
+Though others may provide you with advice, funding, connect you to others, still it will be you to spearhead your success.

 #37 – Lack of confidence

 Most youth lack self-confidence because they don’t know themselves well.
-Many times, I used to ask people, in the course of conducting job interviews, to tell us at least 5 values they had.
+Many times, I used to ask people, in the course of conducting job interviews, to tell us at least five values they had.
 Most of them could not come up with at least one.
 It means that they didn’t know themselves.
-If you don’t know yourself, it’s very hard to be aware of your weaknesses and strengths.
-This is one of the bad behaviours holding many youth from working towards success.
+If you don’t know yourself, it’s tough to be aware of your weaknesses and strengths.
+It is one of the bad behaviours holding many youths from working towards success.

-Among bad behaviours hindering young people from succeeding in life is surrounding themselves with bad people.
+Among the things that hinder young people from succeeding in life is surrounding themselves with bad people.
 They don’t surround themselves with people who can motivate them to achieve.
 It’s important to know that you need to surround yourself with people who will provide some guidance along the path to success.
 Check the people you relate with, the woman you want to marry, the people you look to as your role models and much more.
 How are they going to support you to succeed?
 Remember that support from others helps you to succeed in your endeavours.

 #39 – Failure to believe in yourself

-If you cannot believe in yourself, expect nobody else to believe in you.
-Most youth don’t believe in themselves.
-This is one of the bad behaviours that hold them back in business and in their life.
-To believe in yourself, you must first trust yourself.
-When making decisions, you don’t rely on everyone around you to tell you what to do or to reassure you that you have made a good choice.
-Instead, try to listen to your “intuition” and you will be surprised to make wonderful decisions that lead to your success in life.
+If you don’t have self-belief in yourself, expect nobody else to believe in you.
+Most youths don’t believe in themselves.
+It is one of the bad behaviours that hold them back in business and their life.
+To believe in yourself, you must have trust yourself.
+When making decisions, you don’t rely on everyone around you to tell you what to do or to reassure you that you have made the right choice.
+Instead, try to listen to your “intuition”, and you will be surprised to make effective decisions that will lead to your success in life.

 #40 – Begging – one of the commonest bad behaviours

-It’s so common to find a person you know and all what they do is to ask for money or support from you.
+It’s so common to find a person you know, and all that they do is to ask for money or support from you.
 Begging is one of the bad behaviours that many Ugandans engage in unknowingly.
 You cannot survive on begging.
 If you think you can, this is what will happen to you.

 - Loss of respect.
-When you get into the habit of begging, you lose respect.
-Though many people don’t mind helping others, people who constantly ask for things become a burden to them.
+When you get into the habit of begging, you lose dignity.
+Though many people don’t mind helping others, people who always ask for things become a burden to them.
 The result is that they look at you as a useless person.

-- Getting isolated.
-When you beg everyone you know, you reach a time when you cannot go back to them because when they see you they immediately know the next thing.
-They therefore distance themselves from you.
+- You get isolated.
+When you beg everyone you know, you reach a time when you cannot go back to those people because whenever they see you, they immediately know the next thing.
+They, therefore, distance themselves from you.

 - You get exploited.
-Beggars are normally lazy people who never take necessary effort to search for what to do.
-Instead they resort to asking for support from others.
+Beggars usually are lazy people who never take the necessary effort to search for what to do.
+Instead, they resort to asking for support from others.
 As a result, people take advantage to use them and pay them chicken feed.

 If you have people around you, never resort to begging from them.
 Show that you help yourself to earn a living and along the way, they can be of help to you in the achievement of your goals.

-You can live and work your way to success if you become aware of the 40 bad behaviours listed above to help you to change your ways.
+You can live and work your way to success if you become aware of the 40 bad behaviours listed above to help you to change your habits.
 As a reader, participate in helping the youth around you to succeed in life by sharing these thoughts with them.
-You will be doing a very good job of building our country.
+You will be doing an excellent job in building our country